MENUMENU

 UTM stands for “Urchin Traffic Monitor.”
 The name comes from Urchin Tracker, a web analytics tool Google acquired back in 2005.

 That tool eventually became Google Analytics.
-Thirteen years later, the same software framework is still being used to track web traffic.
+All these years later, the same software framework is still being used to track web traffic.

 Why Use UTM Tags?